 In meningococcal meningitis, the bloodstream and many other organs are often infected.
-The bloodstream infection (called meningococcemia) can become severe within hours.
+The bloodstream infection (called meningococcemia) can become severe within hours, and blood clots may form.
 As a result, areas of tissue may die, and bleeding may occur under the skin, causing a reddish purple rash of tiny dots or larger splotches.
 Bleeding can occur in the digestive tract and other organs.
 People may vomit blood, or stool may appear bloody or tarry black.
 Without treatment, blood pressure drops, leading to shock and death.
 Typically, bleeding occurs in the adrenal glands, which shut down, making shock worse.
 This disorder, called Waterhouse-Friderichsen syndrome, is often fatal unless treated promptly.

 In some situations, symptoms of bacterial meningitis are much milder than normal, making the disorder more difficult for doctors to recognize.
 Symptoms are milder when people are being treated with antibiotics for another reason.
 For example, they may be being treated for another infection (such as an ear or throat infection) when meningitis develops, or early meningitis may be mistaken for another infection and be treated with antibiotics.